verity/labs

 Production readiness is more than deployment

-Deploying to Vercel, Fly, Render, AWS, or Supabase does not make the system production-ready by itself.
-Production readiness means the app has a repeatable deploy path, a rollback plan, useful logs, clear ownership of environment variables, and enough monitoring to notice when the important parts break.
+Deploying to Vercel, Railway, Render, Fly, or Supabase does not make the system production-ready by itself.
+Production readiness means the app has a repeatable deploy path, a rollback plan, useful logs, clear ownership of environment variables, enough monitoring to notice when the important parts break, and enough cost and abuse controls that success or attack does not bankrupt the system.

 If nobody can answer "what happens when this webhook fails?" the system is not ready yet.